 Today, it was beautiful and sunny when I woke up.
 I couldn’t wait to start the day!
 I brewed some coffee and by the time I turned back to the window, IT WAS SNOWING.
 What just happened?
 The best part was that it snowed for an hour and then the sun came out for the rest of the day.
 It’s official.
 We are in the crazy bouts of spring!

 All of this crazy weather has driven me to pull out my weather themed interventions for this time of year.
 When I was in my internship in New York, spring was full of rain, thunder, sunshine, and snow.
 At that time in my internship, creating interventions, session planning, and songwriting were overwhelming experiences!

 But I had an idea one day for a fun sensory-movement experience revolving around thunder.
 The most important part of this intervention is the therapist’s presence and animated facial expressions, so get silly and get those kids to buy-in!
-Download a copy of the sheet music and intervention here!
+Download your PDF here!

 ***INTERVENTIONS ARE NOT RECOMMENDED TO USE AS “PRESCRIPTIONS” TO APPLY TO ALL CLIENTS.
 READ MORE ON THIS TOPIC HERE. ***

 POPULATION: Children under the age of 7 with gross motor needs, autism, sensory integration difficulties, limited speech production, or typically developing children.

 GOAL: To demonstrate sensory regulation, to increase gross motor movements, to increase speech production, to improve coping skills